KrisZivojevic/webshop/README.md

 ## Webshop Details

 A React webshop app is a platform built to browse products and add items to a cart.
 Users can create an account, navigate through the different product categories, view product details, and add items to their shopping cart.
+The purpose of the project is to demonstrate the use of features such as Protected Route, CRUD API communication and global state management with Context.

 ## Technical Details